-PN systems that comply with the calibration requirements of UN Regulations Nos 83 or 49 or the UN Regulation No. [XXX] on WLTP automatically comply with the calibration requirements of this annex.
+PN systems that comply with the calibration requirements of UN Regulation Nos 83 or 49 or UN Regulation No. 154 on WLTP automatically comply with the calibration requirements of this annex.

 6.2.
 Efficiency requirements

 The complete PN analyser system including the sampling line shall fulfil the efficiency requirements of Table A5/3a.